nickfargo/omicron/README.md

 }
 ```

-Using this class, and the information we’re preloading into `history`, we can freely traverse a timeline in either direction, and manipulate the history along the way.
+Given the information preloaded into `history`, we can freely traverse a `Timeline`, forward and backward, and manipulate its history along the way.
 First let’s step forward:

 ```javascript
 var t = new Timeline;